 Always reach out to a dietitian, nutritionist, or your primary care doctor before making substantial dietary changes.

 The MyPlate resource from the United States Department of Agriculture (USDA) can help you assess your current diet and identify which foods to include.

 Certain foods have been associated with helping reduce anxiety and other mental health issues.
 These foods include:

 Stay socially engaged and get support

-Maintain a strong social network.
+Prioritize maintaining a strong social network.
+This could look like a small group of close, trusted friends or a wider net.
 Social interactions can distract you from your own stressors and give you someone to turn to when you need to talk.

 You might also find it helpful to connect with others who are dealing with anxiety.
 You’re not limited to in-person connection, either.
 You can reach out online, on the phone, or through video chat.